Skip to content

 • Unions — union data

-The index is persisted to disk (.sisearch/index.json in the workspace root) and automatically restored on VS Code restart—no re-scanning needed.
+The index is persisted to disk as a SQLite database at .sisearch/index.sqlite in the workspace root and reopened instantly on VS Code restart—no re-scanning needed.

 Press Ctrl+Shift+S or click the sync button in the Search panel title bar to build/update the index.